sylk80/tictactoe_team/NOTES.md

 -   Create test for the vertical winning condition message.
 -   ✅ Add the checkForVerticalWin function to the board.js
 -   🚧 Refactor the checkForVerticalWin function
--   Checking the winning condition in the game.js
+-   ✅ Checking the winning condition in the game.js

+# Pomodoro 22

+Driver: Szilvia
+Navigator: Balázs

+-   🚧 Unit test: Player X won message is printed.
+-   Check wether the game ends